 Instructions

-- In a large mixing bowl, combine your gluten free flour blend, white sugar, baking powder, and sea salt.
-Use a whisk to blend the dry ingredients together.
+- Combine your gluten-free flour blend, white sugar, baking powder, and sea salt in a large mixing bowl.
+Use a whisk to blend the dry ingredients.

-- Add the softened butter, eggs, and pure vanilla extract to a smaller bowl and mix well.
+- Soften the butter in a microwave-safe dish for 30 seconds.
+Mix the softened butter, eggs, and pure vanilla extract into a smaller bowl.

 - Pour your wet ingredients into the dry ingredients.
 Add the funfetti sprinkles if you are making gluten free funfetti hamantaschen cookies.

 - Mix the ingredients into a cookie batter.
-You can also use a standing mixer or an electric hand mixer to mix your dough.
+You can also mix your dough in a stand mixer with a paddle attachment or an electric hand mixer.

-- For best results, if you are mixing with a spoon, I recommend a final mixing of the dough with your hands to make sure it is fully blended.
+- For best results, if you are mixing with a spoon, I recommend a final mixing of the dough with your hands to ensure it is thoroughly blended.
 Here is the plain hamantaschen cookie dough.

-- You can use a biscuit cutter, or glass to cut out circles in the dough.
+- You can use a biscuit cutter, the round top of a drinking glass, or a round cookie cutter in the dough.
 Whichever you use, this will help make all of your hamantaschen even and the same size.

 Notes